-In order to compute the glacier surface mass balance (i.e. a source/sink) for both the PDEs and the UDEs, we used a very simple temperature-index model with a single melt factor and a precipitation factor set to 5 mm $d^{-1} \circ C^{-1}$ and 1.2, respectively.
-These are average values found in the literature (Hock, 2003), and despite its simplicity, this approach serves to add a realistic MB signal on top of the ice rheology in order to assess the performance of the inversion method under realistic conditions.
-Instead of
+In order to compute the glacier surface mass balance (i.e. a source/sink) for both the PDEs and the UDEs, we used a very simple temperature-index model with a single melt factor and a precipitation factor set to 5 mm $d^{-1}$ ° $C^{-1}$ and 1.2, respectively.
+These are average values found in the literature (Hock, 2003), and despite its simplicity, this approach serves to add a realistic MB-SMB signal on top of the ice rheology in order to assess the performance of the inversion method under realistic conditions.
+Instead of adding the In order to add the surface mass balance term $\dot{b}$ in the SIA Equation (2) directly to the updates of the steps in the numerical solver, it was added to the SIA using we used a DiscreteCallback from DifferentialEquations.jl.
+This enabled the correct-modification of the glacier ice thickness H matrix-with any desired time intervals and without producing numerical instabilities (Rackauckas and Nie, 2017).
+We observed this makes the solution to be more stable without the need of reducing the stepsize of the solver.

-- adding the mass balance term \dot{b} in the SIA Equation (2) directly to the updates of the steps in the numerical solver, it was added to the SIA using a DiscreteCallback from DifferentialEquations.jl.
-This enabled the correct modification of the H matrix with any desired time intervals and without producing numerical instabilities (Rackauckas and Nie, 2017).
-We observed this makes the solution to be more stable without the need of reducing the stepsize of the solver. - In order to find a good compromise between computational efficiency and memory usage, we pre-process raw climate files 200 from W5E5 (Lange, 2019) for the simulation period of each glacier.
+In order to find a good compromise between computational efficiency and memory usage, we pre-process raw climate files from W5E5 (Lange, 2019) for the simulation period of each glacier.
 Then, within the run, for each desired timestep where the surface mass balance needs to be computed (monthly by default), we read the raw climate file for a given glacier and we downscale the air temperature to the current surface elevation S of the glacier given by the SIA PDE.
 For that, we use the adaptive lapse rates given by W5E5, thus capturing the topographical feedback of retreating glaciers in the surface mass balance signal (Bolibar et al., 2022).

-205 3.4 Sensitivity methods and differentiation
+3.4 Sensitivity methods and differentiation